Are Robots setting Bail for Bail Bonds now? Let’s face it, we are living in the future. Right now.

 The newly-developed bail algorithms intend to correct all these criticisms about the current system.
 The tool uses available information about the defendant to produce an objective and scientifically-based assessment of the bail.
 The judges, in turn, must first look into the recommendations of the algorithm before deciding whether to set free or not.

 The bail algorithm tool produces “scores” about a defendant’s risk factor in breaking the law, jumping bail, or failing to appear before the court and even underscore a person’s violent tendency.

 The bail algorithm uses these components in analyzing a defendant’s risk factor: age, current charges, criminal history, and record of failing to appear.

 San Francisco Deputy Public Defender Danielle Harris said he believes in the potential of the bail algorithm tool to be a move in the right direction.
 “But when it is watered down or misunderstood or rejected unreasonably, then it’s not clear what good it will do,” he said.
 “We were excited about having more research and more data being brought into decision-making, but we’ve been disappointed,” he said.

-However, while bail bond algorithms are receiving a positive response because it is seen as an effective tool in countering the perceived arbitrariness and unfairness in decisions about pretrial release, some sector say the new system needs a lot of improvement.
+However, while bail bond algorithms are receiving a positive response because it is seen as an effective tool in countering the perceived arbitrariness and unfairness in decisions about pretrial release, some sectors say the new system needs a lot of improvement.